Trump won’t commit to peaceful transfer of power if he loses

 “You’ll have a very peaceful — there won’t be a transfer frankly,” Trump said.
 “There’ll be a continuation.
 The ballots are out of control, you know it, and you know, who knows it better than anybody else?
 The Democrats know it better than anybody else.”

-In a July interview, Trump similarly refused to commit to accepting the results, and he made similar comments ahead of the 2016 election.
+In a July interview, Trump similarly refused to commit to accepting the results.

 “I have to see.
 Look ...
 I have to see,” Trump told Chris Wallace during a wide-ranging July interview on “Fox News Sunday.”
 “No, I’m not going to just say yes.
 I’m not going to say no, and I didn’t last time either.”